 • Blueberries– fresh or frozen.
 When using frozen blueberries, give a quick rinse if covered in ice crystals and pat dry as best you can with a paper towel.
 But do not thaw, add in frozen.
 The batter may tint blue slightly but the muffins will still be delicious.

-• Whole wheat pastry flour this very light wheat flour adds a nutty flavor and more nutrients.
+• Flour – we love using whole wheat pastry flour this very light wheat flour adds a nutty flavor, beatuiful texture and more nutrients.
 You can substitute all-purpose flour, or use 1/2 wheat, 1/2 white, or cup-to-cup gluten-free flour mix.

 • Greek Yogurt– the thick consistency of Greek yogurt is important in creating a thick batter, helping the blueberries to stay suspended throughout the muffins rather than sinking to the bottom.

-• Olive oil– feel free to replace it with a neutral oil like avocado.
+• Olive oil– skip the vegetable oil and try olive oil!
+Feel free to replace it with a neutral oil like avocado oil.
 You can use butter or coconut oil though they tend to create a dry muffin, especially the next day.

 • Cardamom– the combination with blueberries and lemon zest is so lovely.
 Leave it out if you prefer or replace it with cinnamon.

-• Sugar– just enough to give the muffins flavor and help to brown the tops.
+• Sugar– we use just enough to give the muffins flavor and help to brown the tops.
 These muffins are not super sweet.

 *See the recipe card below for a full list of ingredients and measurements.